LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/cli/README.md

 $ ubtsl --test notification
 ```

-Alternatively it is possible to start ubtsl cli like this:
+Alternatively it is possible to start `ubtsl` like this:

 Linux/Mac: